 A strong performance in a college preparatory program is expected.
 This includes:

 3-4 years of mathematics

 2-3 years of science

-Studio art experience and a portfolio of original artwork are required for all programs in the School of Art.
+Studio art experience and a portfolio of original artwork are required.
+View Portfolio Requirements for more information.

 Transfer course recommendations without associate degree